dscruggs/devnotes/reading/books/README.md

-# Machine Learning Books
+# Books

-This is where I keep notes on all machine-learning related books I read.
+This is where I keep notes on all technical books I read.

 Links to any notes I took on GitHub while reading can be accessed by clicking on a book title.
+They're grouped by theme.
 Links to purchase or a free PDF (if available) are included

 Progress: